 - Windows: Make sure you have windows or being in the van all the time and not being able to see out –can be depressing.
 There are different types of van windows.
 Some go out and some slide open.
 Get the ones that slide open so they won’t blow out, especially when you drive.
-This way you will have more ventilation with your fan.
+And this way you will have more ventilation with your fan.

 - Table: Invest in more expensive table mounts.
 Make your mounts big enough to hold tables and other items and don’t make these items too big.